ZKsync zks_ RPC Helpers

 What it does

-Fetches the proof for an L2→L1 log at a given index
+Fetches the proof for an L2→L1 log at a given index in the transaction’s messenger logs.

 The SDK normalizes the response to a consistent shape.